BrightingTechnologies/aws_documentation/operations/metrics_and_alerts.md

 - Centralize logs from Lambda, API Gateway, and other services using CloudWatch Logs groups.
 - Use CloudWatch Logs Insights for querying and analyzing log data for troubleshooting.
 - Enable log retention policies to manage storage and ensure compliance.

-## 4. Defining Operational Metrics Thresholds and Alerts

-### 4.1.
-Operational Metrics and Thresholds

-Defining thresholds for operational metrics ensures that issues are detected before they impact users.
-Setting appropriate thresholds for key metrics allows you to receive timely alerts when performance deviates from the norm.

-**Key Thresholds to Define:**

-- **Lambda Duration:** Set alerts for high invocation durations (e.g., > 5 seconds) to identify performance bottlenecks.
-- **Lambda Errors:** Trigger alerts when the error count exceeds a threshold (e.g., more than 5% of invocations).
-- **API Gateway Latency:** Trigger alerts when API latency exceeds a threshold (e.g., 2 seconds).
-- **SQS Queue Length:** Alert if the queue length exceeds a threshold, indicating backlog or delays in processing.
-- **SNS Delivery Failures:** Set thresholds for delivery failures (e.g., more than 1% of messages fail delivery).
-- **S3 Error Rate:** Monitor and alert for failed S3 operations.

-### 4.2.
-Creating Alerts in AWS

-- **Amazon CloudWatch Alarms:** Set up alarms to monitor Lambda, API Gateway, SQS, SNS, and S3 metrics.
-CloudWatch can trigger notifications via SNS to alert you about any issues.
-- **AWS Lambda & CloudWatch Events:** Automatically take corrective actions when certain thresholds are breached (e.g., invoke a Lambda function to handle retries).
-- **Amazon SNS:** Send notifications to the appropriate team or system when a threshold is breached, using SNS for SMS, email, or integrations with third-party tools like Slack.

-### 4.3.
-Best Practices for Defining Thresholds and Alerts

-- Define baselines based on historical data to avoid false alerts.
-- Set actionable alerts to minimize noise and ensure timely response (e.g., critical alerts for Lambda throttling and errors).
-- Use anomaly detection in CloudWatch to automatically adjust thresholds based on traffic patterns.
-- Integrate alerting systems with automated remediation workflows where possible.

-## 5. Conclusion

-By defining workload health metrics, exporting application logs, and setting up operational thresholds for your serverless architecture, you can maintain the health and performance of your AWS serverless applications.
-Monitoring Lambda functions, SQS, SNS, S3, and API Gateway helps ensure a smooth operational flow, detect issues early, and maintain a high level of reliability and scalability.